fwup-home/fwup/README.md

 used is [Ed25519](http://ed25519.cr.yp.to/).
 This generates two file: `fwup-key.pub` and `fwup-key.priv`.
 It is critical to keep the signing key, `fwup-key.priv` secret.

 To sign an archive, pass `-s fwup-key.priv` to fwup when creating the firmware.
+The other option is to sign the firmware archive after creation with `--sign` or `-S`.

 To verify that an archive has been signed, pass `-p fwup-key.pub` on the command line to any of the commands that read the archive.
 E.g., `-a`, `-l` or `-m`.